ajktown/docs/api/api-errors.md

 ## Overview

-Summarizes the errors of AJK Town and their rules
+Summarizes the errors of AJK Town and their rules.

+Please use the standard nest js provided exceptions as much as possible.

+Please follow the same responses type, if you need to make a customized exceptions.

 ## Allowed Nest JS Exceptions